 (xii) In our opinion the Company is not a nidhi company.
 Accordingly the provisionsof clause (xii) of paragraph 4 of the Companies (Auditor's Report) Order 2016 are notapplicable to the Company.

-(xiii) According to information and explanation given to us and on the basis of booksof accounts and other relevant records of the company all transactions with the relatedparties are in compliance with section 177 and 188 of Companies Act 2013 where applicableand the details have been disclosed in the Note 34 of the standalone Financial Statementsas required by the applicable accounting standards.
+(xiii) According to information and explanation given to us and on the basis of booksof accounts and other relevant records of the company all transactions with the relatedparties are in compliance with section 177 and 188 of Companies Act 2013 where applicableand the details have been disclosed in the standalone Financial Statements as required bythe applicable accounting standards.

 (xv) According to information and explanation given to us and on the basis of books ofaccounts of the company no non-cash transaction is entered into by the company during theyear.

 Report on the Internal Financial Controls under Clause (i) of sub-section 3 of Section143 of the Companies Act 2013 ('The act') (Referred to in paragraph 2(A)(g) under 'Reporton Other Legal and Regulatory Requirements' section of our report of even date)

 Our responsibility is to express an opinion on the company's internal financialcontrols over financial reporting based on our audit.
 We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the 'Guidance Note') and the Standards on Auditing issued by ICAI and deemed to beprescribed under section 143(10) of the Companies Act 2013 to the extent applicable toan audit of internal financial controls both applicable to an audit of Internal FinancialControls and both issued by the Institute of Chartered Accountants of India.
 ThoseStandards and the Guidance Note require that we comply with ethical requirements and planand perform the audit to obtain reasonable assurance about whether adequate internalfinancial controls over financial reporting were established and maintained and if suchcontrols operated effectively in all material respects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
-The proceduresselected depend on the auditors' judgment including the assessment of the risks ofmaterial misstatement of the standalone financial statements whether due to fraud orerror.
+The proceduresselected depend on the auditors' judgment including the assessment of the risks ofmaterial misstatement of the standalone Ind AS financial statements whether due to fraudor error.